Choosing a Linux Distro: Which Distro?

 Mobile phones and tablets

-If you are looking for an alternative OS for your phone or tablet you can’t go wrong with either of these:
+If you are looking for an alternative OS for your phone or tablet you can’t go wrong with this one:

 Whichever distribution you choose, it’s important to remember that Linux is very powerful and very customizable so you can take any of these distros and adjust them to your needs.
 Your best bet is to try some of these options out, experiment, learn, and most importantly have fun!